GrzegorzStary/Rent-It/README.md

 We aim to continually improve accessibility and welcome feedback.
 If you encounter any issues while using Rent-It, please contact us so we can work towards a solution.

 ## Market
-Rent-It operates within the growing sharing economy and peer-to-peer rental market, targeting individuals who prefer access over ownership.
+Rent-It operates within the growing sharing economy and peer to peer rental market, targeting individuals who prefer access over ownership.
 This includes people who need tools, electronics, or household items for temporary use, as well as owners who want to monetize underused belongings.
 By focusing on trust, security, and convenience, Rent-It distinguishes itself from generic marketplaces by offering a streamlined rental-first platform.

 ## Revenue Model
-Our platform follows a commission-based model, generating profit through a site fee on every transaction.
+Our platform follows a commission based model, generating profit through a site fee on every transaction.
 This approach ensures fair pricing for renters, extra income for lenders, and a sustainable revenue stream for Rent-It.
 Deposits are securely managed to protect owners against potential damages.

 ## Marketing
 Our marketing strategy combines targeted social media campaigns, local advertising, and collaborations with content creators in the sustainability and DIY communities.
-We share engaging content that emphasizes the benefits of renting over buying - saving money, reducing waste, and building community connections.
+We share engaging content that emphasizes the benefits of renting over buying, saving money, reducing waste, and building community connections.

 ## Risks
 - Trust and Reliability: Potential misuse or damages could harm community trust.